GreptimeTeam/docs/docs/v0.5/en/user-guide/client-libraries/template.md

 ### Recommended library

-{template recommended-query-library%}
+{template recommended-query-library%%}

 ### Installation

-{template query-library-installation%}
+{template query-library-installation%%}

 ### Connect to database

 The following example shows how to connect to GreptimeDB:

-{template query-library-connect%}
+{template query-library-connect%%}

 ### Raw SQL

 We recommend you using raw SQL to experience the full features of GreptimeDB.
 The following example shows how to use raw SQL to query data:

-{template query-library-raw-sql%}
+{template query-library-raw-sql%%}

 ### Reference

 For more information about how to use the query library, please see the documentation of the corresponding library:

-{template query-lib-doc-link%}
+{template query-lib-doc-link%%}